rhinofi/client-js/README.md

 A js client library for DeversiFi - StarkWare orders

 **Note:** This library is for DeversiFi.
-A test version of the platform to use during integrations is connected to the Goerli test network at https://app.stg.deversifi.com // https://api.stg.deversifi.com
+A test version of the platform to use during integrations is connected to the Ropsten test network at https://app.stg.deversifi.com // https://api.stg.deversifi.com

 ## Contents